neehubee/Simple-calculator/README.md

 # Simple-calculator
-A simple calculator web app.
+A simple calculator web app..
+HTML,CSS and JavaScript is used to implement this application.